How to Get LM-2 Union Financial Statements

-2. Choose the union’s Abbreviation (CWA for example), or enter the union’s Affiliation (for example “Communications Workers AFL-CIO”), Organization Name (“Communications Workers of America”), Designation Name (whether it is a local, council, conference, etc.), Designation Number (the local or council number, say “Local 1101”), Unit Name (name of that particular unit), City (“New York”) and State (“New York”) in the appropriate fields at the top of the page.
+2. Choose the union’s Abbreviation (CWA for example), or enter the union’s Affiliation (for example “Communications Workers AFL-CIO”), Organization Name (for The Animation Guild choose, “STAGE AND PICTURE OPERATORS AFL-CIO LOCAL UNION 839”), Designation Name (whether it is a local, council, conference, etc.), Designation Number (the local or council number, say “Local 1101”), Unit Name (name of that particular unit), City (“New York”) and State (“New York”) in the appropriate fields at the top of the page.

 Most of the form blanks have drop down menus, so you can find the official name.

 3. When you have put in the information, hit “submit.”
 The search engine will open a new page with the unions and reports that match your search.
 You do not need to fill in all the fields to search.